 Is Vaniqa available on the NHS?

-Vaniqa is often a restricted product on the NHS and prescribed only when other options have been tried and failed, this is partially due to the cost of the treatment, though it is the only non-hormone cream for female facial hair licensed in the UK.
+Vaniqa is often a restricted product on the NHS and prescribed only when other options have been tried and failed, this is partially due to the cost of the treatment, though it is the only non-hormone cream for female facial hair licenced in the UK.
 It is available on the Dr Fox website at 25%-50% lower prices than other online clinics, with a discount available when purchasing multiple tubes.
 One 60mg tube will typically last for 2 months.

 Women interested in using the cream, and who have already consulted with a doctor about their facial hair, can receive a prescription from a Dr Fox physician after carrying out an online consultation.